“Will I Resent My Teenager for Her ADHD?”

 You start to wonder if parenting will get easier, and you become resentful and angry over all the years you’ve spent trying to help your child.
 Now that you’ve acknowledged the difficulties you’ve faced raising your child, it’s a good idea to allow yourself to grieve over the “ideal” child you had hoped to raise, the child who would bring you endless joy, who would fit in with others.
 Instead, you are gripped with a sense of loss, that unspoken feeling that many parents with a teen with ADHD don’t recognize as the meaning behind the pain.

 Further, a parent’s grief can cause feelings of resentment toward their teen.
-How do you keep your grief from poisoning the relationship with your child?
+How do you keep your grief from contaminating your relationship with your child?
 There are ways to do it.

 Manage Your Grief

-If sadness, grief, or depression lasts more than a few weeks, get help.
+If sadness, grief, or negative emotions lasts more than a few weeks, get help.
 Work with a therapist who understands the emotional needs of parents who have special-needs children, and keep these things in mind.

 Remind yourself that your teen is not defined by his ADHD.
 He’s a human being who has strengths and challenges, just like any other child.
 Though your parenting duties may be more difficult than your peers’, it’s important to accept her ADHD, and then to look beyond her behaviors and see and celebrate her strengths.